Skip to main content

 Overview

-Qrvey widgets use web components and the shadow DOM rather than iFrames.
+Qrvey widgets use web components and the shadow DOM rather than iframes.
 The rendered widget contains many internal elements and classes that are not visible in the host page until the widget is rendered.
 Because the internal DOM can change, it adds a risk factor when relying on direct class or element selectors to style internal elements.

 The only HTML markup that you see for a Qrvey widget is a custom HTML tag.
 To provide safer, more flexible theming without coupling to internal markup, Qrvey exposes a set of CSS variables.
 You can define these variables in your application stylesheet, allowing the widget to read them from the host page.
 They provide clear control over UI elements like fonts, borders, padding, and popup positioning while preserving the flexibility of web components and the shadow DOM.

-Widget Style Customimzation Tutorial
+Widget Style Customization Tutorial

 Tags: Widgets, Customizations, CSS